modonohoe/rock-paper-scissors/README.md

 ### **Color Scheme**

-The color scheme is based on **\*** image.
-The basic CSS colors: colours 'thistle', indigo and papaywhite were used to compliment these colours.
+The basic CSS colors: colours 'thistle', 'indigo' and 'papaywhite' were used to compliment the colors of the 'Rock, Paper, Scissors' images I sourced online:

 ![Colors](assets/images/documentation/color-scheme.jpg "Color scheme")

 ### **Font**

 Both 'sans-serif' fonts, 'Chelsea Market' (for headings) and 'Belanosima''(for player updates) come from Google Fonts.

+---

 ## **Testing and Validation**